-Million Electric Vehicle Bill Sent to Governor Brown
+Million Electric Vehicle Bill Signed by Governor Brown

-Authored by Senator Kevin de León, the legislation is the first in the nation to try to place 1 million electric cars, trucks, and buses on California’s streets within a decade and ensure that communities that have suffered for too long from dangerous air pollution share in the benefits of a shift away from oil.
+Authored by Senator Kevin de León, the legislation is the first in the nation to promote the use of electric cars, trucks, and buses on California’s streets and ensure that communities that have suffered for too long from dangerous air pollution share in the benefits of a shift away from oil.
+The governor also signed SB 1204 (Lara, Pavley), which works with the Charge Ahead Bill to accelerate the development and deployment of cleaner medium and heavy-duty, on-road and off-road vehicles and equipment.

 Electric cars are dismissed by skeptics as toys for the rich, but the reality is many models are surprisingly affordable, with post-incentive prices under $20,000.
-After accounting for the fact that driving on electricity is roughly the cost-equivalent of driving on dollar-a-gallon gasoline, that’s a pretty attractive alternative to cars that run on oil.
+After accounting for the fact that driving on electricity is about four times cheaper than gasoline, that’s a pretty attractive alternative to cars that run on oil.

 Many families would save a lot of money if they were to ditch their gasoline-powered cars, take advantage of attractive financing and leasing offers currently available for electric vehicles (EVs), and enjoy fuel-cost savings from Day 1.
 Among other things, the Charge Ahead legislation creates credit enhancement programs to help families that may not have the credit scores to qualify for such lease and finance deals, but could use money saved at the pump to make their car payments, and enjoy newer, safer, more reliable vehicles.